MicrosoftDocs/win32/desktop-src/direct3d9/id3dxeffect--onlostdevice.md

 ---
-description: Use this method to release all references to video memory resources and delete all stateblocks.
+description: ID3DXEffect::OnLostDevice method - Use this method to release all references to video memory resources and delete all stateblocks.
 This method should be called whenever a device is lost, or before resetting a device. ms.assetid: f56925d8-17f7-44c5-a371-3cde41804613
 title: ID3DXEffect::OnLostDevice method (D3DX9Effect.h)
 ms.topic: reference